edwinzhng/automatic-cannon/README.md

-# Goose Cannon
+# Automatic Cannon

-A cannon in the form of a robotic goose, powered by a Raspberry Pi using Python.
+A self-aiming cannon powered by a Raspberry Pi using Python.